rmitsuboshi/miniboosts/README.md

 - These boosting algorithms are designed for a decision-tree weak learner even though the boosting protocol does not demand.
-- No implementation for margin optimization boosting algorithms.
+- There is no implementation for margin optimization boosting algorithms.
     Margin optimization is a better goal than empirical risk minimization in binary classification.